KenKilty/mm-springboot-petclinic-to-aks-automatic/README.md

 - All Azure resources use fixed naming conventions
 - PostgreSQL server names include a random 6-character suffix
 - The workshop focuses on the migration experience, not troubleshooting
-- Containerization Assist will generate the actual Docker and K8s files
+- <container tool> will generate the actual Docker and K8s files

 ## 📝 Workshop Notes & Observations
 - **What worked well:**